chymaera96/NeuralSampleID/README.md

 Each subfolder (e.g., `12345`) corresponds to a unique FMA track ID and contains the separated stem files in `.mp3` format.

+We use the our extended annotations of the Sample100 dataset -- `sample100-ext` for retrieval evaluation.
+Details of the dataset can be found in the dataset [README](https://github.com/automatic-sample-id-ismir25/asid-ismir25/blob/main/sample100-ext/README.md).
+Evaluation audio files have not been shared as a part of this work.
+Instead, we provide the fingeprints computed using our setup for queries and reference database.

 ## Pretraining